Muhammad1599/Crop-model/README.md

-# WOFOST Model and Remote Sensing Codebase (brief-unreviewed)
+# WOFOST Model and Remote Sensing Codebase

 Welcome to the **DS_CROPS** repository!
 Here, you’ll find **two main sets of scripts**: